 This isn’t a one-size-fits-all decision.
 Here are some common roadblocks to keep in mind:

-Roof Must Be in Good Shape – Old or damaged roofing could be a deal-breaker
+Structure Must Be in Good Shape – Old or damaged materials could stop approval

 Shade Issues – Trees or taller buildings nearby might block your output

-Long-Term Commitment – Some plans are decades long—read the fine print
+Long-Term Commitment – Some plans stretch across decades—always read fine print carefully.

-You Might Still Get a Bill – You’re still hooked up to the grid, so some monthly charges may apply
+You Might Still Get a Bill – You stay connected to grid, so some monthly charges can still apply.

-If you’re thinking about getting this going, here’s a simple 5-step plan that works for most folks:
+Thinking about getting this going but wondering where to begin?
+No stress—here’s a simple five-step plan that works for most folks.

 Step 1: Check Your Roof

-Make sure it’s facing the right direction and not covered in shade.
-South-facing is usually best.
+Make sure it faces right direction and stays clear of shade.
+South-facing usually works best.

 Step 2: Talk to a Local Expert